mkirby42/Electrolysis/docs/phase_1.md

 - Read more of RTOS book
 - Read about priority inversion and real time scheduling

+- [ ] Notes on DynamoDB
+- [ ] The Art of Writing Efficient Programs Chapter 2: Performance Measurements
+- [ ] The Art of Writing Efficient Programs Chapter 3: CPU Architectures, Resources, and Performance Implications
-Deliverable: A real time data acquisition system with FreeRTOS tasks and ISR
+- [ ] Deliverable: A real time data acquisition system with FreeRTOS tasks and ISR

 ### Week 3
 Objective: Optimize memory usage, reduce latency, and stream sensor data efficiently